benavern/z-cookies/README.md

 #### Expiration date

-Instead of providing some ununderstandable timestamps, we chose an easyer solution : providing a number of days of validity.
+Instead of providing some ununderstandable timestamps, we chose an easyer solution : providing a simple json with the days, mins and/or hours set

 It will be automatically converted so that the browser understands well what you meant.